Will Legislators find a way to save our failing condominiums, HOA-governed common interest developments?

 But a Reverse Mortgage under duress is a bad idea for seniors.
 According to the National Council on Aging (NCOA): “Reverse mortgages are best used as part of an overall retirement plan, and not when there is a pending crisis.”
 I’d define a huge condo or HOA special assessment as a ‘pending crisis,’ wouldn’t you?

-Greed driven by investors
+Greed driven by Wall Street investors?

 When the investors eventually succeed at bleeding the owners dry, the HOA will either foreclose or force a buyout upon condominium termination.